Events & Observers

 declare(strict_types=1);

-Section titled “Creating Observers”An observer is a class that handles a specific event:
+Section titled “Creating Observers”An observer is a class with the #[Observer] attribute that handles a specific event.
+The event parameter specifies which event class to listen for:

 <?php